Research shows that it costs a company five times more to attract a new customer than it does to retain an existing customer!

 Your readers are then incentivized to subscribe.
-Now, as the cheat sheet, you could create a neat pdf that summarises the 10 ways.
+Now, as a cheat sheet, you could create a neat pdf that summarises the 10 ways.
 That way your readers could just download it, print it off and keep it handy.

 Getting to your first 100 email subscribers is the tricky part.
 Once you’re there, you can keep testing out new methods and be consistent in your tactics.

 Use the tips above to grow your email list from 0 to thousands!

 Okay, so we’ve talked about how you can use social media to promote your landing page/ sign up form.

 But did you know there are tons of different other ways you can use social media to build your list?

 Your bio is a great place to put a CTA.

 Whether it's on Facebook or Instagram, make sure you end your bio with just a tiny sentence showcasing your best freebie.
 Then you can link to your landing page where visitors can sign up to your email list and get the freebie in exchange.

 Social media platforms like Facebook and Twitter allow you to pin a post/ tweet to the top of your page.

 This post/ tweet is the first thing that visitors see when they check out your profile.
 Sneak in a CTA there!